pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/lesson-notes/README.md

 });
 ```

-It is possible to have multiple statements as part of the route's logic:
+Is it possible to have multiple statements as part of the route's logic?

 ```js
 app.get("/rocks/:index", (req, res) => {